FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 ## Available Data Formats

+> [!IMPORTANT]
+> The availability of all the data formats listed below is **guaranteed to remain unchanged indefinitely**.
+The GitHub paths to these files (e.g., data.xxx for each format) will not be altered, except for changes made by GitHub's system or infrastructure which is out of our control.
+Additionally, the **data structure and naming conventions are guaranteed to remain consistent**, ensuring seamless and reliable integration into your projects.

 | **File Extension** | **Export Format** | **Internal Link**             | **Description**                                                                                       |
 |--------------------|-------------------|-------------------------------|-------------------------------------------------------------------------------------------------------|
 | `.csv`             | CSV               | [data.csv](./data.csv)         | Comma-separated values format, widely used for tabular data and compatible with spreadsheet software.   |